kevindavis/fold-to-tabs/README.md

 fold-to-tabs
 ============

 An example of responsive design using Bootstrap 3 and enquire.js.
-Columns turn into tabbed navigation.
+Columns on larger screens turn into tabbed navigation on smaller screens.